top of page

 Do you think it's unethical for someone to weigh in on which candidate for senate a person should vote for if they don't live in the same state?

 Nope.
-The senate makes determinations that affect the whole country.
+The senate makes determinations that affect the whole country and even international policy.
 And also, that's kind of the least of it.

 I want to vote for a third party candidate.